survivejs/webpack-book/manuscript/building/03_code_splitting.md

 * Dynamic `import` provides less functionality than `require.ensure`.
 While it's possible to handle errors with it, features like naming are available for `require.ensure` only.
 * The techniques can be used within modern frameworks and libraries like React.
 You can wrap related logic to a specific component that handles the loading process in a user-friendly manner.

-You learn to tidy up the build in the next chapter.
+You'll learn to tidy up the build in the next chapter.

 T> The *Searching with React* appendix contains a complete example of code splitting.
 It shows how to set up a static site index that's loaded when the user searches information.